zubairlalani/CS598DLHFinalProject/README.md

 In order to run this code, you will need to have Python Version 3 installed.

 Please import the entire repository with all the included files to run it successfully.
+We recommend using Google Collab, as you will not need to download any additional libraries.